trisongz/zerofs-csi-driver/README.md

 - 9P support (run natively on 9P instead of a block device, if desirable)
 - Volume Expansion (ZeroFS itself [does not support this](https://www.zerofs.net/nbd-devices#managing-device-files)) but we might be able to do offline volume expansion (worst case copying all the data to a new, bigger file)
 - ReadWriteMany - while possible, this may not be desirable / useful today as the ZeroFS process would run as a single pod on one system.
 If that pod goes down all the clients are affected.
 There might be a way to make it HA with fencing and/or leader election in the future
-- Delete data from PVCs - right now deleting a PVC does not delete the data from S3.
-You will need to perform this action manually.
-Once there's sufficient test coverage I will revisit this
+- Safer data cleanup policies - `deleteDataOnPVCDelete` exists (opt-in) but production usage should include guardrails (scoped IAM, explicit bucket/prefix allowlist, and auditing)
 - Leader election - was having trouble getting it working alongside the various CSI sidecar pods

 ## Current Bugs

-- NBD exhaustion - addressed with: idempotent `NodePublishVolume`, explicit `/dev/nbd*` reservations, and cleanup on failed publishes.
-A regression harness exists to prevent reintroducing leaks: `make nbd-regression` / `make nbd-regression-chaos`.
+- NBD exhaustion - addressed with: idempotent `NodePublishVolume`, explicit `/dev/nbd*` reservations, cleanup on failed publishes, and a best-effort startup reconciler for connected-but-unmounted NBD devices.
+Regression harness: `make nbd-regression` / `make nbd-regression-chaos`.
-- Long terminating zerofs pvc pods - something must not be respecting `SIGTERM` or possibly taking too long, I haven't checked yet
+- Long terminating zerofs pvc pods - mitigated with bounded deletes and a force-delete fallback; still worth monitoring during `make soak`.
 - With HA Minio clusters I am seeing ZeroFS pods restart several times due to fencing errors.
 This is either a bug in ZeroFS, Minio, or my configuration

 ## Architecture